Liverpool F.C.: Colours and badge

 Liverpool was the first English professional club to have a sponsor's logo on its shirts, after agreeing a deal with Hitachi in 1979.
-However, for the first few years of the deal, broadcasting rules meant that sponsors logos could not be shown on shirts for televised matches.
+However, for the first few years of the deal, broadcasting rules meant that sponsors' logos could not be shown on shirts for televised matches.

 Since then, the club has been sponsored by Crown Paints, Candy, Carlsberg and Standard Chartered.
 The contract with Carlsberg, which was signed in 1992, was the longest-lasting agreement in English top-flight football.
 The association with Carlsberg ended at the start of the 2010–11 season, when Standard Chartered Bank became the club's sponsor.
+In September 2026, it was announced that Turkish Airlines will replace Standard Chartered as the club's main shirt sponsor from the start of the 2027–28 season following the signing of a five-year contract with the airline.